alkismavridis/mathasm/README.md

 - **x <----> (true || x)** (starting point)
 - **x <----> (x || x)** (using axiom_of_doom_2)
 - **x <----> (false || x)** (using axiom_of_doom_1)

-So with those axioms, we may start with a nice, logical statement, but end up with and destruction and despair.
+So with those axioms, we may start with a nice, logical statement and end up in destruction and despair.

-### What was the key flow here?
+### What was the slippery point here?
 The fact that you could jump from the specific to the general, in the same easiness and comfort that you jumped from the general to the specific.
 Replacing x with true is jumping from general to the specific.
 Replacing true with x is jumping from the specific to the general.